Identification of Dynamic Panel Logit Models with Fixed Effects: Introduction

-In the fixed effect approach, the structural parameters can often be identified and consistently estimated using the \textit{conditional maximum likelihood method}, pioneered by \cite{andersen1970asymptotic} and \cite{chamberlain1985heterogeneity}.
-This method involves finding a minimally sufficient statistic for the fixed effect, and constructing a partial likelihood that conditions on this statistic.
+Under the fixed effects approach, in some cases the structural parameters are identified and can be consistently estimated using \textit{conditional maximum likelihood}, pioneered by \cite{rasch1960probabilistic}, \cite{rasch1961general}, \cite{andersen1970asymptotic}, \cite{chamberlain1980analysis}, and \cite{chamberlain1985heterogeneity}.
+This method involves finding a minimally sufficient statistic for the fixed effects, and constructing a partial likelihood that conditions on this statistic.
 By the definition of sufficiency, this partial likelihood no longer depends on the fixed effects.
-If this partial likelihood depends on the structural parameters, then we obtain moment equality conditions that can be used for identification and estimation. \cite{aguirregabiria2020sufficient} extend this approach to structural dynamic logit models in which agents make forward-looking choices.
-This method is easy to implement, but it does not always result in useful moment equality conditions, and even if it does, it can fail to find \textit{all} of the relevant moment conditions.\footnote{There is one exception.
-If the likelihood of the sufficient statistics no longer depends on the structural parameters, then the conditional maximum likelihood method guarantees to utilize all relevant information on the structural parameters.
-In most cases, as in the dynamic panel logit model, this condition is not satisfied.}
+If this partial likelihood also depends on the structural parameters, then the first-order conditions to maximize the partial likelihood provide moment conditions that can be used for identification and estimation. \cite{honore2000panel} extend this approach to dynamic logit models with time-varying covariates.
+Unfortunately, few models admit nontrivial sufficient statistics, and so the method does not always result in useful identifying restrictions.
+Even when it does, it can fail to exhaust all of the model's identifying content, and so can it can deliver nonidentification in cases when the structural parameters are point- or partially-identified.\footnote{There is one exception: if the likelihood of the sufficient statistics no longer depends on the structural parameters, then the conditional maximum likelihood method utilizes all relevant identifying information for the structural parameters.
+In many cases, including in the dynamic panel logit model, this condition is generally not satisfied.} In contrast, our approach always delivers the sharp set of model restrictions, and can always be used to construct the sharp identified set for the structural parameters.
+Later, we show specific examples where we are able to construct the sharp identified set for the structural parameters when conditional maximum likelihood delivers no identifying restrictions.